adfinis/virtesk/README.rst

    <br />

-Amoothei-VDI
+Virtesk-VDI
 ============

-Amoothei-VDI is an Open Source VDI solution.
+Virtesk-VDI is an Open Source VDI solution.
 It allows to run virtual desktops in a RHEV/Ovirt environment seamlessly.
 The virtual desktops are displayed on thin clients in physical rooms.
 You can manage both the virtual desktops and the physical thin clients efficiently using the well-aligned tool collection.